gkapfham/vim-vitamin-onec/README.md

-Featuring orange, several "fruity" colors, two shades of dark grey, and one shade of light grey, **vim-vitamin-onec** received its name because (i) the orange is both a meaningful highlight color and a fruit containing **vitamin** C, (ii) the dominant grey background has a **onec** color code of `#1c1c1c`, and (iii) the alliteration in the name makes it more fun to say.
-Since the combination of those facts yielded the name "**vim-vitamin-onec**", this colorscheme offers a vitaminic combination of bright colors and dark greys will promote "fruitful" programming and writing.
+Featuring orange, several "fruity" colors, two shades of dark grey, and one shade of light grey, **vim-vitamin-onec** received its name because (i) the orange is both a meaningful highlight color and a fruit containing **vitamin C**, (ii) the dominant grey background has a **onec** color code of `#1c1c1c`, and (iii) the alliteration in the name makes it more fun to say.
+Since the combination of those facts yielded the name "**vim-vitamin-onec**", this colorscheme offers a "vitaminic" combination of bright colors and dark greys will promote "fruitful" programming and writing.

 Providing both true-color and 256-color variants, **vim-vitamin-onec** supports Vim, Neovim, MacVim, and GVim &mdash; although the colorscheme is primarily